HPER Complex

+The building was designed by Mott, Mobley, McGowan & Griffin of Fort Smith.

 Level 1

 Level 1 is home to ten racquetball courts (eight of which have glass back walls, and two of which have solid black walls), as well as an observation lounge.
 Two of the courts are even marked for wallyball and squash.
 It also is home to the Outdoor Connection Center, where various outdoor equipment can be rented at a nominal fee.

 Level 2

 Level 2 is home to 50-meter, 533,000 gallon natatorium (unique in its shallowest end being in the middle), a multiple-activity gymnasium with a seating capacity of 400 and a regulation-sized college basketball court (which is part-time home to the Arkansas Fantastics of the American Basketball Association), the Donna Auxum Fitness & Weight Training Center, and two dance studios (a practice one, and a performance one with a seating capacity of 200).

 Level 3

 Level 3 is home to three gymnasiums, a human performance laboratory, five classrooms, and the faculty offices.